GenericEstimated reading time: 2 minutes

 This is useful if you are using a provider that Machine does not support directly or if you would like to import an existing host to allow Docker Machine to manage.

-- It will update the host packages (
+- It updates the host packages (

 To create a machine instance, specify